Jomen034/data-engineering-zoomcamp/2025 cohort/README.md

-# data-engineering-zoomcamp2024
+# data-engineering-zoomcamp
-This is my personal repo regarding to my works on [data engineering zoomcamp 2024](https://github.com/DataTalksClub/data-engineering-zoomcamp)
+This is my personal repo regarding to my works on [data engineering zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp)